Anusha-auusha/Pinnacle_02.py/README.md

 # Pinnacle_02.py

+## Alarm Clock

-Alarm Clock
+# Alarm Clock with Customizable Tones and Snooze Options

-# Monthly Calendar with Reminders

 ## Project Overview
-This project is a Python-based desktop application that displays a monthly calendar, allowing users to set and manage reminders for specific dates.
-The application is built using the tkinter library, providing a simple and intuitive graphical user interface (GUI).
-Users can navigate through different months, set reminders on any date, and easily see which dates have reminders set.
+This project is a Python-based alarm clock application that allows users to set alarms with customizable tones and snooze options.
+The application is built using tkinter for the graphical user interface (GUI) and pygame for audio playback.
+It provides an intuitive interface for setting alarms, selecting sound files, and managing snooze functionality.

 ## Features
-- Monthly Calendar Display: Shows the days of the current month, with navigation options to move between months.
-- Reminder Management: Users can set reminders for specific days.
-Days with reminders are highlighted in yellow on the calendar.
+- Set Alarms: Specify the time for the alarm in HH format.
+- Customizable Tones: Choose an audio file (WAV format) to use as the alarm sound.
+- Snooze Option: Snooze the alarm for a user-defined duration.
-- User-Friendly Interface: The application uses a straightforward interface, making it accessible and easy to use.
+- User-Friendly Interface: Simple and interactive GUI for ease of use.

 ## Technologies Used
 - Python 3.x
 - Tkinter: For creating the graphical user interface.
+- Pygame: For playing audio files.
-- Datetime: For handling and manipulating date and time information.
+- Datetime: For handling time and scheduling.
-- Calendar: For generating and displaying calendar data.

 ## Prerequisites
 - Python 3.x: Ensure Python 3.x is installed on your system.
+- Pygame: Install the pygame library for audio playback using pip:
+`pip install pygame`

 ## Installation
-No additional installations are required, as tkinter is included with Python by default.
+No additional installation steps are required besides installing pygame.
 Simply download the project files to your local machine.

 ## Running the Application
 1. Run the Application:
-- python calendar_app.py
+- python alarm_clock.py

-2. Using the Application:
+2.Using the Application:
-- A window will open showing the calendar for the current month.
-- Use the < and > buttons to navigate between months.
-- Click on any day to set a reminder.
-Days with reminders are highlighted in yellow.
+- Set Alarm: Enter the alarm time in HH format.
+- Browse Sound: Select an audio file in WAV format to use as the alarm tone.
+- Set Alarm: Click "Set Alarm" to activate the alarm.
+- Snooze: When the alarm rings, choose to snooze for a specified duration or stop the alarm.

 ## Results
-The application successfully allows users to:
+The application successfully provides a functional alarm clock with the following capabilities:

-- View a monthly calendar for any month and year.
-- Set and manage reminders for specific days.
+- Alarm Scheduling: Users can set alarms for specific times.
-- Easily navigate between months using the provided buttons.
+- Customizable Alarms: Users can choose their preferred sound file for the alarm.
+- Snooze Functionality: Users can snooze the alarm for a user-defined duration.

-## Example Usage
+## Example Use Cases
-- Setting a Reminder: Click on a day in the calendar, enter a reminder in the prompt, and the day will be highlighted in yellow.
-- Viewing Reminders: Hover over or click on highlighted days to view the reminder for that day.
+- Setting an Alarm: Input the time and select a sound file to set an alarm.
+- Snoozing: When the alarm rings, select "Snooze" to delay the alarm for a specified duration.

 ## Conclusion
-The Monthly Calendar with Reminders project is a functional and practical tool for basic scheduling and date management.
-It offers a user-friendly interface that makes it easy to keep track of important dates and events.
-While it provides core functionality, it also serves as a foundation for more advanced features such as persistent storage, daily or weekly views, and reminder notifications.

-This project demonstrates the use of Python’s tkinter library for GUI development, along with basic date handling using Python’s datetime and calendar modules.
-It is a solid starting point for anyone looking to build more complex calendar applications.
+The Alarm Clock with Customizable Tones and Snooze Options project is a practical tool for managing alarms with personalized audio and snooze features.
+It demonstrates effective use of Python's tkinter for GUI development and pygame for audio handling.

+While the application meets the core requirements, future enhancements could include:

+- Persistent Alarms: Save alarm settings to a file or database for persistence across sessions.
+- Advanced Features: Support for recurring alarms, notifications, or integration with system reminders.
+- Improved UI: Refine the user interface with additional features and better design elements.

+This project serves as a solid foundation for building more complex and feature-rich alarm clock applications.